adlnet/xAPI-Spec/xAPI.md

 ##### Description

-This specifical defines requirements, some of which are imposed on the LRS to accept or reject requests, return responses and perform other behaviours in certain conditions.
+This specification defines requirements, some of which are imposed on the LRS to accept or reject requests, return responses and perform other behaviours in certain conditions.
 In cases where an LRS is required to reject a request, the appropriate error code is listed as part of the requirement.